101+ small business ideas to start now

 💳 Side hustle small business ideas

 If you want to earn extra income or turn your passion into a profitable venture, side hustling could be for you.
-A side hustle is a business you operate while holding down your day job, so you can keep the safety of a salary while giving yourself time to build your confidence and company.
+A side hustle is a business you operate while holding down your day job, so you can keep the safety of your salary while giving yourself time to build your confidence and company.

 46. Reselling clothes